sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

 When importing to an existing Application, there are 3 possible methods to choose from:

-* Create new workflows and datasets in matching UUID's found.
+* Create new workflows and datasets when matching UUID's found.

-* Overwrite datasets and workflows if same UUID found.
+* Overwrite datasets and workflows if matching UUID found.

 * Delete all workflows and datasets in the selected Application and create the imported workflows and datasets as new ones.